Arogyadham Ayurveda Treatment Center

-Yoga harmonizes body, mind and spirit is also excellent for reducing anxiety levels and attitude towards life in general.
-This change of attitude marked by an awareness and the practice of carpe diem, has a healthy impact on the quality of the relationship.
+Yoga harmonizes body, mind, and spirit is also excellent for reducing anxiety levels and attitude towards life in general.
+This change of attitude marked by awareness and the practice of carpe diem has a healthy impact on the quality of the relationship.
 Through the practice of yoga as a couple also reduces the wall of the ego to create a team spirit.

-On the other hand, yoga not only unites you spiritually with your partner, it also helps you solve problems in intimacy such as erectile dysfunction, pain during intercourse or inability to feel orgasms.
-In addition, yoga ends with the distance or resentment that develops in the relationships of couple that have many years together.
+On the other hand, yoga not only unites you spiritually with your partner, but it also helps you solve problems in intimacy such as erectile dysfunction, pain during intercourse, or inability to feel orgasms.
+Also, yoga ends with the distance or resentment that develops in the relationships of couples that have many years together.
 That is, it ends with the negative energy to reconnect the couple so that they feel comfortable in the intimacy.

 Plus-size yoga can and will be uncomfortable at first, but it should never hurt.
 If you are finding that it is hurting too much to do certain stretches and positions, skip them or do what you can.
 With practice, you will get better.

-In Yoga there are no limitations of age, sex or physical condition, so anyone can practice this discipline.
-Photo credit: Pinterest
+In Yoga there are no limitations of age, sex, or physical condition, so anyone can practice this discipline.

 You can modify some positions in plus-size yoga to make them easier for you to do.
 As your abilities as a yogi develop and progress, you may need to begin modifying poses.
 Slight alterations on certain asanas will increase the challenge and allow you to further improve your flexibility and strength.
 Asana modifications can help tailor yoga to what your body needs at any given time.

 Don’t feel defeated if you can’t do some stuff.
 It’s OK!
-Try to remind to yourself of what you ARE capable and not what you aren’t.
+Try to remind yourself of what you are capable of and not what you aren’t.